Updated December 21, 2023

-- Cold water fish, such as salmon, halibut, mackerel, and herring.
+- Cold water fish, such as salmon, sardines, mackerel, and herring.
 Eat at least twice a week.

 - Berries are the best fruits to eat.
 You can enjoy daily servings of berries, but limit other fruits as they might add excess sugars.